Soil Testing: How to Respond if Your Soil is Not an ‘A’ Student

 Sources: Sulfate of Potash and Greensand.

+For around-the-garden information, you can use a DIY at-home test kit.
 The information provided by these test kits is not as detailed as the soil analysis testing, but can give you fast results when you’re in the middle of transplanting seedlings or perennials, and want quick answers.

 The more you know about your soil, the better.
 Don’t spend your money on fertilizers until you know exactly what you need.
 You may be pleasantly surprised by the test scores!